A Black man died after he was pinned to the ground by security guards at a Milwaukee hotel. Now his family wants answers | KRDO

 By Alisha Ebrahimji, CNN

-(CNN) — The death of a Black man after he was pinned to the ground by security guards at a Wisconsin hotel last month has left his family with more questions than answers – despite parts of the encounter being captured by witnesses.
+(CNN) — The death of a Black man after he was pinned to the ground by security guards at a Wisconsin hotel last month is being investigated as a homicide, as members of his family and their attorneys on Wednesday called for criminal charges and marched to the hotel in protest of the fatal encounter that was partly captured on video.

-Part of a video posted on social media shows four security guards pinning Mitchell to the ground.
-In the video, Mitchell can be heard grunting and pleading with the guards, repeatedly saying “please” and “I’m sorry.”
+Part of a video posted on social media shows security guards and others pinning Mitchell to the ground.
+Mitchell can be heard grunting and pleading with the guards, repeatedly saying “please” and “I’m sorry.”

-One of the guards, who appears to be White, can be heard saying “stay down,” and “stop fighting,” as the others, who appear to be people of color, hold Mitchell down.
+One of the guards, who appears to be White, can be heard saying “stay down,” and “stop fighting,” as the others, who appear to be people of color, hold Mitchell down, the video shows.
 The same guard is heard calling out to witnesses, “This is what happens when you go into the ladies room.”

+At a news conference Wednesday, Crump and other attorneys for Mitchell’s family described what they said were portions of bystander and hotel security footage that showed Mitchell running away from security, later being shoved to the ground outside, where he was held down, beaten and kicked.
+CNN has not seen the footage.

+“This was outrageous and one of the most disgusting things that I’ve seen in 15 years of practice as an attorney,” said William Sulton, who is also representing the family.

 It’s unclear what led up to Mitchell’s encounter with the security guards, how long it took police officers to arrive on the scene, and what Mitchell was doing at the hotel.

-When officers arrived, Mitchell was unresponsive and pronounced dead despite lifesaving measures that were taken, Milwaukee Police told CNN on Tuesday without mentioning Mitchell by name.
+When officers arrived, Mitchell was unresponsive and pronounced dead despite lifesaving measures, Milwaukee Police told CNN on Tuesday without mentioning Mitchell by name.

+Crump said his office had obtained an affidavit from an unidentified hotel employee who claimed he reluctantly helped hold down Mitchell after being ordered to do so by a security guard.
+Crump said he would turn the document over to prosecutors but did not release it publicly.

+The local prosecutor is investigating Mitchell’s death as a homicide, he said.

 The preliminary manner of death for Mitchell is homicide, Karen Domagalski from the Milwaukee County Medical Examiner’s Office told CNN on Tuesday, but the final manner is yet to be determined.